ibexa/documentation-developer/docs/tutorials/platform_beginner/7_enable_account_registration.md

 Fill in the form and register a user.

+!!! tip

+    If you log in as the new user at this point, you need to go to the Back Office (`<yourdomain>/ez`) to log out again re-log in as Admin.

 ## Set up Permissions

 Users created through the registration form are placed in the _Guest accounts_ User Group.